 Android Tools Android Design Android Architecture Android Software Development Developing Android Apps Kotlin Kotlin Coroutines Kotlin/Native DevOps Skills DevOpsCulture

-In his free time, he also loves open-source, photography and running.
+In his free time, he also loves baking, photography, and running.

 If you're developing mobile apps, you probably know what's one of your most important KPI: Store Rating.

 In such an environment, speed is key.
 You want to be able to iterate fast and ship beautiful apps to your users frequently.
 But with growing mobile teams, this is becoming more and more challenging.

 The Mobile DevOps imposes a prospective shift to the "classical" DevOps perspective.
 Tools and processes should be adapted to the mobile release flow.
 You need to have tools to monitor your application, rollout a feature safely, and react to incident and 1-star reviews.

 Mobile DevOps engineers to the rescue.
 They play a fundamental role in adapting your development flow to deliver mobile apps to your end-users.

 In this talk, I will share my experience as a Mobile DevOps engineer, some of my preferred tools, and some of the lessons learned while building mobile infrastructures.

 When writing networking code, you want to make sure the code between the client and server implementation is consistent.
 After spending hours defining the APIs with your backend engineers, you’ll probably need to spend even more time implementing those details over to your code (and guess what… your backend engineers will be doing the same!).
 This process is boring, time consuming, and prone to errors.